Selected

 The Solution

-By combining data, smart logistics, and technology, LifeBank more efficiently links blood suppliers with health centers—reducing inventory waste, increasing timeliness of blood delivery to patients, while maintaining quality control standards.
+By combining data, smart logistics, and technology, LifeBank more efficiently links blood suppliers with hospitals and health centers—reducing inventory waste, increasing timeliness of blood delivery to patients, while maintaining quality control standards.

 LifeBank’s donor app makes it easy for people to donate blood, and it is currently the largest known digital database of voluntary blood donors in Nigeria.
 Once requested, LifeBank’s smart logistics system delivers blood to hospitals in less than 45 minutes in a WHO Blood Transfusion Safety compliant cold chain, so it arrives in the right condition.

-LifeBank is also developing a blockchain-powered product, SmartBag, that records and preserves manufacturing, supply, and safety information of cold chain-dependent medical products like blood.
+LifeBank has also developed a blockchain-powered product, SmartBag, that records and preserves manufacturing, supply, and safety information of cold chain-dependent medical products like blood.

 Market Opportunity

-- LifeBank currently sells to 240 public and private health centers, and currently has operations in Lagos and Abuja, with plans to expand to 2 other regions of the country in 2019 which comprise the majority of Nigeria’s 23,640 public and private health centers.
+• LifeBank currently sells to 240 public and private health centers, and has operations in Lagos and Abuja, with plans to expand to two other regions of the country in 2019 which comprise the majority of Nigeria’s 23,640 public and private health centers.

 Organization Highlights